igl2/igl2.github.io/README.md

 Features include a visually appealing design, minor animations, and other projects I've worked on.

 ## How to use
-Simply click on the link provided in the About section --->
+Click on the link provided in the About section --->

 ## Technologies
 - HTML5
 - CSS3
-- JavaScript

 ## Collaborators
 Just Me!